-The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 60D are two digital cameras that were revealed to the public, respectively, in February 2011 and August 2010.
+The Canon EOS 1100D (called Canon T3 in some regions) and the Canon EOS 60D are two digital cameras that were announced, respectively, in February 2011 and August 2010.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 1100D has a resolution of 12.2 megapixel, whereas the 60D provides 17.9 MP.
+The 1100D has a resolution of 12.2 megapixels, whereas the 60D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 60D is notably larger (18 percent) than the Canon 1100D.
 Moreover, the 60D is substantially heavier (53 percent) than the 1100D.
 It is noteworthy in this context that the 60D is splash and dust-proof, while the 1100D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 In this particular case, both cameras feature the same lens mount, so that they can use the same lenses.
 You can compare the optics available in the Canon EF Lens Catalog.